l-mathur/social-ai/README.md

 ## Example Applications

-*Note: This section includes representative work and is being continually updated.*
+*Note: This section includes representative work and is being periodically updated.*

 ### Health and Well-being